Anish-Prime/StudyTube/README.md

 - 📂 Save YouTube playlists to your Library
 - 🧠 Create custom playlists and organize them your way
 - 🖥️ Watch with a clean, minimal player — no distractions
-- 💾 Data saved locally (no account needed)
+- 💾 All data saved locally in your browser
+- 📦 Built with Vite, React, Tailwind
-- 🔐 .env protected & API key secure
+- 🔐 API key secured via `.env`

 ---